2025 Child Advocacy Training and Support Center MDT Advanced Training

 Social Workers (ASWB)

 As a Jointly Accredited Organization, Baystate Health is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
 Organization, not individual courses are approved under this program.
-Baystate Health maintains responsibility for this course.
+Regulatory boards are the final authority on courses accepted for continuing education credit.
 Depending on the specific session, social workers have been awarded varying amounts of continuing education credits for this educational activity.

 Mental Health Counselors

-This activity was planned by and for the healthcare team. and learners will receive Depending on the specific session, learners have been awarded varying amounts of Interprofessional Continuing Education (IPCE) credit for learning and change.
+This activity was planned by and for the healthcare team.
+Depending on the specific session, learners have been awarded varying amounts of Interprofessional Continuing Education (IPCE) credit for learning and change.